Social Distance (TV series): Episodes

-Season 1 (2020)

 Reception

-For the series, review aggregator Rotten Tomatoes reported an approval rating of 55% based on 11 reviews, with an average rating of 6.75/10.
-Metacritic gave the series a weighted average score of 56 out of 100 based on 11 reviews, indicating "mixed or average reviews".
+For the series, review aggregator Rotten Tomatoes reported an approval rating of 58% based on 12 reviews, with an average rating of 6.8/10.
+The website's critics consensus reads, "Aided greatly by its solid cast, Social Distance sustains a surprising amount of energy given its subject matter and format - still, it's a little too close to home to fully succeed."
+Metacritic gave the series a weighted average score of 56 out of 100 based on nine reviews, indicating "mixed or average reviews".